 Their advice is, “Don’t just sightsee, fully immerse yourself in hands-on adventures, and a culture that can only be found in Madison, Wisconsin.”

 After traveling non-stop for 13 years, I have learned what I like and don’t like about travel tours.
 I’ve learned I like to do unique things, get hands-on, and satiate my curiosity about an obscure subject or culture.
 You can tell me about something, but if I’m lectured to about facts or it’s just show-and-tell, I will tap out.
 However, if I am engaged in a story and have an opportunity to do it firsthand, then I have a positive experience that I will remember and want to share.

 Quick – what do you think about when someone says Wisconsin or more specifically – Madison, Wisconsin?

-Cheese, University of Wisconsin, beer, old fashioneds, lakes, and dairy are all things that come to mind for me.
-On a normal trip you’d maybe go to a Wisconsin football game, eat some cheese, drink some beer, look at the nice lake views, and go to dinner at a supper club.
+Cheese, the University of Wisconsin, beer, old-fashioneds, lakes, and dairy are all things that come to mind for me.
+On a normal trip, you’d maybe go to a Wisconsin football game, eat some cheese, drink some beer, look at the nice lake views, and go to dinner at a supper club.

 But Madison offers much more in-depth travel experiences than that, and that’s what makes it special.